 "When I started a heart failure clinic 30 years ago, few patients lived more than five years, and most of those with advanced heart failure died within two years.
 Now I see patients with advanced heart failure living 20 years," says Dr. Lynne Warner Stevenson, a heart failure specialist at Harvard-affiliated Brigham and Women's Hospital.

 Clinical trials have identified therapies that most effectively control symptoms and prevent death.
-But not all therapies work in every person, and not person with heart failure needs all these treatments.
+But not all therapies work in every person, and not every person with heart failure needs all these treatments.

 Virtually everyone with heart failure that affects the heart's left pumping chamber should take a beta blocker plus an ACE inhibitor or angiotensin-receptor blocker (ARB).
 These drugs have been shown to slow the progression of heart failure and decrease the amount of work the heart must do to pump effectively.